Clinical Trial Evaluating the Safety and Efficacy of Nucleus Pulposus Allograft in Participants With Degenerative Disc Disease

 • - Age 22 to 85 years old.

-• - Diagnosis of early to moderate degenerative disc disease (DDD), Modified Pfirrmann Grade 3-7.
+• - Diagnosis of moderate to severe DDD on MRI, Modified Pfirrmann Grade 3-7.

-• - Chronic axial midline low-back pain with or without referred non-radicular leg pain for at least 6 months prior to screening; unresponsive to at least 3 months of conservative care.
+• - Chronic axial midline low-back pain in the absence of lower extremity motor/sensory/reflex changes with or without referred non-radicular leg pain for at least 6 months prior to screening; unresponsive to at least 3 months of conservative care.

 • - Low-back pain severity score of ≥ 40 to ≤ 90 mm on the VAS.